-Rayon and cotton are two common fabrics used to create clothes – but which is better for us and the environment?
+Rayon, a semi-synthetic fabric made from wood and bamboo cellulose, and cotton, a fabric made from fibers harvested from the cotton plant, are two common fabrics used to create clothes – but which is better for us and the environment?
 Check out the comparison table then read on for our verdict on rayon vs cotton:

 |Other Names||Viscose, Modal, Lyocell||-|